etchx/EntityRange/README.md

 - Can be disabled in config

 ## TODO
+- Update mod to newer versions and add support for custom reach values
+- Disable distance indicator when user has blindness or opponent has invisibility
+- Use opponent's velocity and a custom offset (like reaction time) to enable optimal range control [tentative]
-- Improve customizability (drag & drop, client commands, colors)
+- Improve customizability (drag & drop UI, client commands, colors)